2019 Washington Nationals season: July

 Rookie right-hander Austin Voth, the Nationals' fifth starter, struggled en route to a second straight early exit on July 5, but he ended up with a no-decision as the home team rallied to force extra innings, only to lose 7–4 as an RBI single by Royals shortstop Adalberto Mondesi off left-handed reliever Jonny Venters, followed later by a two-run error by first baseman Ryan Zimmerman on an errant throw home, allowed Kansas City to retake the lead in the eleventh inning.
 The Nationals stranded 19 runners in the game, leaving the bases loaded in the sixth, seventh, and tenth innings.
 On July 6, the Nationals celebrated the 50th anniversary of the franchise by honoring the 1969 Montreal Expos.
 They wore similar uniforms to the 1969 Expos and dressed up the scoreboard to look like the original scoreboard at Jarry Park Stadium.
 Other changes including offering food traditional to Montreal, doing announcements on the scoreboard and in the stadium in English and French as well as a bilingual version of the Canadian anthem and an instrumental guitar version of "The Star-Spangled Banner", showing Expos highlights on the TVs in the concourse, putting an Expos cap on the bullpen cart, and dressing up the mascots in Expos uniforms.
 Vladimir Guerrero threw out the first pitch to Nationals manager Dave Martinez, and a handful of players who played for the Expos were honored at a pregame ceremony.
 The event was also presided over by Canada's deputy ambassador to the United States, Kirsten Hillman.
 Not missing a start despite his daughter's birth, Scherzer returned to dominate the Royals on July 6, leading a shutout of the visitors while also singling and stealing a base in the fourth inning.
-Voth was optioned to Class-AA Harrisburg to clear a roster spot for Scherzer.
+Voth was optioned to Double-A Harrisburg to clear a roster spot for Scherzer.
 On July 7, it was Corbin's turn to dominate for the Nationals, although he ended up with a no-decision after seven scoreless innings when relievers Fernando Rodney and Sean Doolittle combined to blow the lead in the eighth inning.
 Rodney allowed a run before being relieved, and Royals left fielder Alex Gordon rifled Doolittle's first pitch out to the scoreboard in center-right field for an RBI double.
 The Nationals rallied in the bottom of the eighth inning, however, as right fielder Adam Eaton slid under the tag to take the lead on a double by All-Star third baseman Anthony Rendon off Royals reliever Jake Diekman.
 Eaton was greeted at the plate by Scherzer, who admitted after the game he hadn't been paying close attention to the score and thought it was a walk-off win in the ninth inning.
 Pinch-hitter Howie Kendrick, inserted into the game for a favorable matchup against the left-hander Diekman, plated two more runs with a double of his own before Doolittle pitched a scoreless ninth inning to secure the series win and send the Nationals victorious into the break.